fusion-jena/SimBio/README.md

 SimBio is a semantic similarity assessment method by exploiting different knowledge resources to find the degree of proximity between your terms, where a numerical score quantifies this proximity as a function of the semantic evidence.

-Our similarity method is based on *Particle Swarm Optimization (PSO) algorithm*.
+Our similarity method is based on *Particle Swarm Optimization (PSO)* algorithm.
 Please see our [publication]( https://link.springer.com/chapter/10.1007/978-3-319-69459-7_11).

 The tool is freely accessible through http://simbio.uni-jena.de/